dilluti0n/dpibreak/README.md

 users may be concerned about.

 ## How to use
-In general, simply run the program and it will work without any issues.
+In general, simply running the program should work without any issues.
 The program requires administrator privileges to run:

 - On Linux, you must run it with root privileges (e.g., `sudo